 Go to Settings > Messages > Send & Receive.
-Look under the section: You Can Be Reached By iMessage At.
+Look under the section: iMessage At Can reach you.
 If your email address is checked, deselect it.
 Select only your phone number and see if that solves the problem.

 Turn Notifications ON

-It’s common to inadvertently turn notifications off.
+It’s common to turn notifications off inadvertently.
 So best to make sure they are indeed on.
 Check Settings > Notifications > Messages > Toggle ON Allow Notifications.

-Next, make sure you choose a good alert sound.
+Next, make sure you choose an excellent alert sound.
 Go to Settings > Sounds > Text Tones.
-And choose an alert sound that you like and that you’ll definitely hear.
+And pick an alert sound that you like and that you’ll definitely hear.